THE BIG PICTURE

 OUR RESEARCH APPROACHES

-To MODEL, ANALYSE, simulate, predict and control traffic
+To MODEL, ANALYZE, simulate, predict and control

 We use multi-source data to understand human mobility demand, travel patterns and motifs.
 We develop platforms based on data analysis and machine learning to support traffic monitoring, vulnerability assessment and resilience improvement.